 Although there are fewer people traveling through Lee Vining during this time of year, the Mono Lake Committee Information Center & Bookstore remains open 9:00am–5:00pm seven days a week.
-However, we will have several temporary closures during the month of November.
+However, we will have several temporary closures during October and November.

-Next Wednesday, November 8, the Information Center & Bookstore will be closed for our annual staff working retreat.
+On Tuesday, October 23 and Wednesday, October 24 the Information Center & Bookstore will be closed for our annual staff working retreat.
 We will resume normal hours (open 9:00am–5:00pm) on Thursday, October 25.
-Next month the Information Center & Bookstore will be closed on Thanksgiving Day, November 23.
+Next month the Information Center & Bookstore will be closed on Thanksgiving Day, November 22.

 We apologize for any inconvenience, and we hope to see you during your visit to the Mono Basin!

 Monday, October 15th, 2018 by Elin, Communications CoordinatorcloseAuthor: Elin, Communications CoordinatorName: Elin Ljung Title: Communications Coordinator About: Elin's job consists of some of her favorite things: finding typos, experimenting with layouts, and figuring out how best to communicate the Committee's work to the world.
 She also oversees the Field Seminar program.
 Elin grew up in on California’s Central Coast dreaming of the two weeks each summer that her family would spend in the Eastern Sierra, and as soon as she graduated from St. Olaf College in 2005 she moved to Mono Lake full-time.
 She prefers to travel at high speed on either telemark skis or a mountain bike, or be completely still, immersed in a good book.See All Posts by Elin (315) Contact Elin

 Effective Tuesday, October 16, the Mono Basin Visitor Center will be closed due to a wasp infestation that is affecting employee and visitor safety.
 The closure will be in place until the pest control can address this problem.